diezcami/arctic-fox-theme/_posts/2020-05-03-quarantine-cam.md

 ---
 layout: post
-title: "Repurpose an old iPhone as a (Teams/Slack/Zoom) webcam in Catalina"
+title: "Repurpose an old iPhone as a (Teams/Slack/Zoom) Mac Webcam"
 date: 2020-05-03
 permalink: quarantine-cam
+tags: macOS
 ---

-Like many people these days, i've been living my life through video calling apps like Microsoft Teams, Slack, and Zoom.
+Like many people these days in the quarantine/COVID-19/social distancing world, i've been living my life through video calling apps like Microsoft Teams, Slack, and Zoom.
 When working at my monitor, it is cumbersome to prop my laptop open next to my external keyboard and mouse setup.
 In addition, the video quality of laptop webcams STILL suck in 2020.
 I looked into buying a cheap USB webcam, but these days finding one online is either very difficult, or incredibly price-gouging.

 That got me thinking - what do I have laying around?
 I've got several old iPhones with fantastic cameras.
 Why not repurpose those?

-I'm definitely not the first to think of this, but yet I haven't been able to find any definitive guide for newer MacOS editions.
+I'm definitely not the first to think of this, but yet I haven't been able to find any definitive guide for newer MacOS editions (ie Catalina with Hardened Runtime).
 Below are my ramblings (cleaned up work notes) of how I got it working with Microsoft Teams, Slack, and Zoom on my Macbook / OSX.

 ## WARNING